 LECOM School of Pharmacy in Bradenton, Florida utilizes the online SUCCESS platform developed by the above group to manage student rotations, as do all Florida pharmacy schools.
 Because we and our Bradenton campus are ONE school under one ACPE accreditation, we at LECOM School of Pharmacy- Erie felt that that we must match the criteria utilized by our Florida program to ensure that our students were being uniformly evaluated (well, as much as possible!)
-Instead of using an additional database for grade entry, however, we have chosen to manage all rotation matters, including grade entry, by using our rotation management system, PharmAcademic, and to simplify the grading process as much as possible.
+All student assessments are performed and managed through the PharmAcademic experiential management system.